ivannaAtech/Espa-o_Sideral/README.md

 ## Este é meu primeiro site

-Desenvolvido para o Projeto Integrador do curso de Webdesigner com carga horária de 160 hora(s), realizado no período de 14/09/2020 a 11/11/2020 no SENAC-MG
+Desenvolvido para o Projeto Integrador do curso de Webdesigner, realizado no período de 14/09/2020 a 11/11/2020 no SENAC-MG

 ### Conteúdo do curso: